tlanettepollard/MyReadsApp-TLP/codenotes.md

 ## (05/10/2022) Today I was able to the Routing section of the Rubric.
 Unfortunately, I kept receiving the error: 'no routes matched location'.
 I put it away and try again tomorrow.

 (05/11/2022) I'm going to try again with my router.
 I finally got it to work again.
 Minor errors: I forgot the 'to=' in the Link statement.
+Now I need to work on the Search function.

 ### What I Learned